Allocation Principles

 WP Change Management

-The socio-economic modelling might at the first sight look too complex to implement, however, if properly managed, the implementation can be successful, the new system smooth and the benefits significantly outweigh the effort.
-Since the experience with such projects is limited, this WP aimed to collect the experience from the Nordic countries and provide guidance for future implementers on how to manage the project to a successful end.
+The socio-economic modelling might at the first sight look too complex to implement, however, if transition is properly managed, the implementation can be successful.
+Since the experience with such projects is limited, this WP aimed to collect the experience from the Nordic countries and provide guidance for potential future implementers on how to do the right change management to have a successful end.
 Interviews were conducted with the Norwegian, Swedish and Finish IM, and a «Change Management Recommendation» was made available for the sector/public.

 Allocation Principles Change Management Recommedantion v1.0 (PDF)